-Figure 5 illustrates the impact of a CE innovation, triggered by increased government spending, on selected economic variables.
+Figure 9 illustrates the impact of a CE innovation, triggered by increased government spending, on selected economic variables.
 Unsurprisingly, the adoption of a more parsimonious production technique creates a fresh market for ‘recycled waste’, leading to a gradual increase in its unit price over time.
 In contrast, market prices of other products and services decline due to lower production costs.
 The synergy of increased government spending and decreased consumer goods prices leads to a rise in real disposable income and consumption, with the latter surpassing the former.
 Consequently, accumulated wealth diminishes (as saving becomes negative), contributing to the stabilization of the economy at a new steady state in the medium term.

-Figure 6 shows that the improved production efficiency achieved using recycled waste as an intermediate good reduces the demand for traditional inputs such as manufacturing and agricultural products, as well as services.
-However, CO2 emissions rebound after a few period due to the overall increase in output, which now includes recycled waste.
-Nevertheless, the use of more efficient techniques and the lower energy intensity assumed in waste recycling eventually lead to a reduction in emissions compared to the baseline scenario, particularly in the long run when the net product stabilizes and total output even declines.
+Figure 10 shows that the improved production efficiency achieved using recycled waste as an intermediate good reduces the demand for traditional inputs such as manufacturing and agricultural products, as well as services.
+However, CO2 emissions rebound after a few periods due to the overall increase in output, which now includes recycled waste.
+Nevertheless, the use of more efficient techniques and the lower energy intensity assumed in waste recycling eventually leads to a reduction in emissions compared to the baseline scenario, particularly in the long run when the net product stabilises and total output even declines.
 It should be noted that the temporary nature of the rebound effect in our numerical experiment is specific to the chosen parameter values.
 Additional experiments demonstrate that the increase in CO2 emissions can be long-lasting (for a comprehensive discussion on rebound effects, refer to Zink and Geyer, 2017, and Bimpizas-Pinis et al., 2021).

-Shifting focus to social variables, Figure 6 reveals that, all else being equal, the functional income distribution becomes less favourable to labour in the medium run.
+Shifting focus to social variables, Figure 10 reveals that, all else being equal, the functional income distribution becomes less favourable to labour in the medium run.
 Two opposing effects come into play.
 On one hand, the higher stock of government debt leads to increased interest payments to rentiers, which increases the share of capital incomes of total income.
 On the other hand, the recycling industry is assumed more labour-intensive than traditional industries.
 While the second effect prevails in the short run, the first effect prevails in the medium to long run (but this result is dependent on the specific parameter values chosen).
 Gender equality remains unchanged, although female employment increases.
 Once again, this outcome is driven by the higher labour intensity of the new recycling industry.

-[5.2] Two-area model with fixed exchange rate
+[6.2] Two-Area Model with Fixed Exchange Rate

-Figure 7 illustrates the impact of a CE innovation triggered by increased government spending on selected variables in a 2-area economy model.
+Figure 11 illustrates the impact of a CE innovation triggered by increased government spending on selected variables in a 2-area economy model.
 The innovation takes place solely in Area 1, with a fixed currency exchange rate between the two areas.
 Despite the rise in government spending and consequently, the national income of Area 1, the real export of Area 2 to Area 1 witnesses a sharp decline.
 This decline can be attributed to the reduced demand for (foreign) inputs by firms in Area 1.
 Conversely, the reduction in Area 1’s real exports is less significant, contributing to an improvement in its trade balance.